The story of Queen Esther, recorded in the book named after her, revolves around the deliverance of Israel while in Persia.

 Many are familiar with the story of Purim, the holiday commemorating the salvation.
 But there is also an underlying message of the consequences for disobedience and how God gives second chances to follow His instructions.

-This history begins years earlier – with King Saul, and it can bring greater understanding to the events found in the Book of Esther.
+The story begins in fact years before Esther was even born – it started with King Saul.
+Going back to the story of his reign can bring greater understanding to the events found in the Book of Esther.

 Before Queen Esther: Israel’s first King

 In 1 Samuel 15, God told Saul to conquer the Amalekites and to wipe out everything, including the livestock.
-Although Saul was victorious, he kept alive Agag, king of the Amalekites, and the best of livestock.
-Then, he blamed it on the people when confronted by the prophet Samuel.
+Although Saul was victorious and knew what was expected of him, he failed to keep his word.

-For this disobedience, Saul lost the kingdom and set in motion something he could have never foreseen.
-Over 500 years later, the Jews were living in exile in Persia when a personal vendetta arises.
+For this disobedience, Saul not only lost the throne, but also set in motion something he could have never foreseen.
+Over 500 years later, the Jews were living in exile in Persia when a personal vendetta arose.

 Haman, the son of Hammedatha the Agagite (Esther 3:1), was highly promoted by the king in Persia.
-Haman seems to relish the high place of power he is given.
-Upon finding out that Mordecai the Jew will not bow to him, he is filled with rage.
-So he plans to kill all the Jews.
+Haman seems to relish the high place of power he was given.
+But upon finding out that Mordecai the Jew would not bow to him, he was filled with rage.

 The Enemy of the Jews